GeneratePress vs Astra: What’s the Better WordPress Theme?

 GeneratePress vs Astra: SEO Friendliness

-A final thing to think of in terms of functionality and features is just how well each theme performs when it comes to search engine optimization friendliness.
+A final thing to think of in terms of functionality and features for our GeneratePress vs Astra review is just how well each theme performs when it comes to search engine optimization friendliness.

 There is a lot that goes into this, but on the surface, this typically refers to how well the theme is coded and how lightweight and responsive it is.